nmstate/nmstate.github.io/devel/yaml_api.md

    route as `state: absnet` and append new route.
  * `vrf-name`: String.
 Store the route to the route table which specified VRF is binding to.
+ * `lock-mtu`: Boolean.
+New in version 2.2.59.
+When set to true, the route MTU is locked, preventing Path MTU Discovery (PMTUD) from automatically adjusting it.

 ## Route Rules